seanbradley/tf/README.md

 ## SET UP VIRTUALENV AND VIRTUALENVWRAPPER

-	VSCode's setting for virtual environment directories out of the box is the project directory: ${workspaceFolder}/.env We're going to set the same centralized directory for all envs--i.e., on directory for all envs regardless of whether or not we're in Windows or Ubuntu
+	VSCode's setting for virtual environment directories out of the box is the project directory: ${workspaceFolder}/.env

+	We're going to set the same centralized directory for all envs--i.e., on directory for all envs regardless of whether or not we're in Windows or Ubuntu.

-	In other words, all artifacts fors virtualenv will be stored under the C:\Users\<username>\Envs directory in Windows and the mounted path to this directory (/mnt/c/Users/<username>/Envs) in Ubuntu
+	In other words, all artifacts fors virtualenv will be stored under the C:\Users\<username>\Envs directory in Windows and the mounted path to this directory (/mnt/c/Users/<username>/Envs) in Ubuntu.

-	Caveat: creating a new env from within Ubuntu will be very slow
+	Caveat: creating a new env from within Ubuntu will be very slow.

 	Advantage: no need to .gitignore envs; simply pip freeze requirements.